keypom/keypom-docs/docs/TrialAccounts/Creation/integration.md

 ```

 You'll notice that there are a couple of parameters that are passed into the `setupKeypom` function.
 You need to specify:

+The URL format that must be met in order to trigger the sign in flow.
+These define where the account ID and secret key will go for the links you plan to distribute.
+For more information, see the typedocs.

-- `trialAccountSpecs.url` and `instantSignInSpecs.url`: The base URL that the trial account and instant sign-in will be sent to.
+- `trialAccountSpecs.url` and `instantSignInSpecs.url`: The URL format that must be met in order to trigger the sign-in flow.
   - You may notice the `ACCOUNT_ID` and `SECRET_KEY` markers in the URLs.
-These define the structure of the URL and must match the format of the links you plan to distribute.
-See the [TypeDocs](../../keypom-sdk/Selector/welcome.md#trial-account-specs) more information on the `ACCOUNT_ID` and `SECRET_KEY` markers.
+These define where the account ID and secret key will go for the links you plan to distribute.
+For more information, see the [TypeDocs](../../keypom-sdk/Selector/welcome.md#trial-account-specs).
 - `signInContractId`: The contract ID that regular users create access keys for when signing in.
 - [`trialAccountSpecs.modalOptions`](../../keypom-sdk/Selector/welcome.md#modal-options): Information that you can specify that will customize the modals that are shown to the user while on your app.
 Here, `KEYPOM_OPTIONS` from `./keypom-data` are imported and used.